google/earthengine-community/tutorials/combining-featurecollections/index.md

 Map.setCenter(-111.445, 39.251, 6);
 ```

-Now, we add all the layers, specifying the layer labels as text strings (for example, `"New Features"`) and colors to display each layer in.
+Now, we add all the layers, specifying the layer labels as text strings (for example, `'New Features'`) and colors to display each layer in.
 We will also print the results.

 ```
-Map.addLayer(newFeatures, {}, "New Features");
+Map.addLayer(newFeatures, {}, 'New Features');
-Map.addLayer(moreNewFeatures,{color:'red'},"More New Features");
+Map.addLayer(moreNewFeatures,{color:'red'},'More New Features');
-Map.addLayer(combinedFeatureCollection, {color:'yellow'}, "Combined FeatureCollection");
+Map.addLayer(combinedFeatureCollection, {color:'yellow'}, 'Combined FeatureCollection');

 print(newFeatures, moreNewFeatures, combinedFeatureCollection);
 ```